jtpereyda/boofuzz/README.rst

     :target: https://gitter.im/jtpereyda/boofuzz?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

 Boofuzz is a fork of and the successor to the venerable `Sulley`_ fuzzing framework.
-Besides numerous bug fixes, boofuzz aims for extensibility, with the eventual goal of being able to fuzz anything fuzzable.
+Besides numerous bug fixes, boofuzz aims for extensibility.
+The goal: fuzz everything.

 Why?
 ----